jabalka/DevGarden/README.md

             );
           };
     ```
   + Manage Profile: Update your profile information and upload or delete profile pictures.
     ```bash
-          updateProfile(data:any, file: File | null): Observable<any>{
+          function updateProfile(data:any, file: File | null): Observable<any>{
             const formData = new FormData();
             for(const key in data){
               if(data.hasOwnProperty(key)) {